 In January 2017, the FASB issued ASU No. 2017-01, Business Combinations (Topic 805) ("ASU 2017-01").
 ASU 2017-01 clarifies whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
-The purpose of the guidance is to narrow the definition of a business at it relates recording transactions as business acquisitions or asset acquisitions.
+The purpose of the guidance is to narrow the definition of a business at it relates to recording transactions as business acquisitions or asset acquisitions.
+The Company adopted ASU No. 2017-01 in the first quarter of 2018.
 The adoption of this guidance did not have a material impact on the Company's financial position and results of operations.